steven-oehley/EasyBank/README.md

 - elements.js: Contains references to all DOM elements used in the application, along with their corresponding selectors.

 ## Usage 👨‍💻
-To run the EasyBank web application, simply open the index.html file in a web browser.
+To run the EasyBank web application, simply open the index.html file in a web browser or view the live demo.
 You can then interact with the various features mentioned above.

+To login to the system you can use one of these four accounts.
+- username: so, pin: 1111
+- username: jd, pin: 2222
+- username: stw, pin: 3333
+- username: ss, pin: 4444

+You can transfer money between accounts and see how each account is affected.

 ## Credits 💰